 I concluded my previous post on the Ancient star and crescent symbol by mentioning the Byzantine Empire and the Sassanid Empire, both political and cultural realms that used and carried the star and crescent symbolism from Classical Antiquity into the Middle-Ages.
-With the 7th century demise of the Sassanid dynasty, their dualistic interpretation of the star (Mithra) and crescent (Anahita) decreased almost immediately in importance and relevance.
+With the 7th century’s demise of the Sassanid dynasty, their dualistic interpretation of the star (Mithra) and crescent (Anahita) decreased almost immediately in importance and relevance.
 Sassanid royalty was no more, so the original function of featuring these astral symbols as part of the royal regalia to claim divinity and religious legitimacy had withered away.
 The Umayyads retained the Sassanid coins for a while to use as silver dirhams, which featured the star and crescent as it has been since their introduction in Persian coinage.
 It’s important to note that the Umayyads did not attach any meaning to these symbols, other than copying them on their own struck coins, leaving these symbols as a mere reflection of the fading Sassanid existence in the new conquerors’ coinage.

-Andrew Peacock and Sara Yildiz describe in their The Seljuks of Anatolia how the identity of the Anatolian Muslims was extremely complex, especially the elite, and included Byzantine (Greek and Christian) elements.
+Andrew Peacock and Sara Yildiz describe in their The Seljuks of Anatolia (2015) how the identity of the Anatolian Muslims was extremely complex, especially the elite, and how it included Byzantine (Greek and Christian) elements.
 A member of the Seljuk elite could even at times act as a Byzantine.
 Additionally, they mention that the preservation of Christian identity by Greek brides in non-Christian environments was a normal practice.
-They conclude that Christianity and the Greek language were not exterior to local Muslim culture, but rather formed some of its constituent elements.
-This leads us to believe that the star and crescent, being an integral part of Byzantine culture, was adopted as well by the Seljuk elite of the region.
+They conclude that Christianity and the Greek language were not foreign to local Muslim culture, but rather formed some of its constituent elements.
+This leads researchers to believe that the star and crescent, being an integral part of Byzantine culture, was adopted as well by the Seljuk elite of the region.
 Indeed, some 14th century European manuscripts depict Seljuk knights clashing with Crusaders with crescents on their shields and on their horse sheets.

 It’s interesting to notice that the crescent is used in European art by the 14th century to generalize Muslim banners.
 In another 14th century manuscript (Hayton of Corycus – Fleur des histoires d’orient), a Mongol force besieging the city of Sidon is depicted brandishing a blue banner with a white crescent.
 The Mongol army, led by the Christian Kitbuqa, consisted mainly of Armenians and Georgians, making it unlikely they were fighting under a crescent banner.
 Even more unlikely is an illustration by the same author of the Battle of Yarmūk (636), in which the Muslim forces wave a red banner with star and crescent, which was in the 7th century completely non-existent among Muslim forces.
 We could witness the same in the 14th century Catalan Atlas, a map of the entire known world by Majorcan cartographer Abraham Cresques.
 He identifies the realm of the Grand Khan with a banner of three red crescents on a dark background, as far as the country of Cathay (China) and thus encompassing the whole Mongol Empire.
 There’s no historical evidence that the Grand Khan used a flag with such design.
 It’s more appropriate to some other khanates, whose rulers had converted to Islam by the time of Cresques’ Atlas.
 This suggests that a flag of a Muslim khanate might have been attributed to the Grand Khan in particular, and his empire in general, by the cartographer.